shevchenkobn/battleship-html/README.md

 TypeScript/ESLint notes:
 - a plugin for automatically handling issues with React hooks;
-- callback `props` follow the convention `onEventNameNoun` for the `props` name and `handleEventNameNoun` is the handler's name in parent component, e.g. `onShipUpdate` and `handleShipUpdate`.
+- callback `props` follow the convention `onEventNameNoun` for the `props` name and `handleEventNameNoun` for the handler's name in parent component, e.g. `onShipUpdate` and `handleShipUpdate`.

 ### Component Responsibility

-The React components used are burdened by well-defined single responsibilities.
+The React components have well-defined single responsibilities.
 This simplifies component reusability and testing.
 They can be annotated by the name suffix (e.g. [PlayerPage](./src/features/players/PlayerPage.tsx), [PlayerContainer](./src/features/players/PlayerContainer.tsx), [PlayerView](./src/features/players/PlayerView.tsx)):
 - **Layout** - is an entry point to the application.
 It doesn't rely on props much.
 It can take initialisation data from global constants.
 It **can** use Redux store.
 Contains _Router_, which is rendered as _Page_ components;
 - **Page** - is rendered through React Router.
 It doesn't have props and uses routing hooks (e.g. `useParams`) to get its initialisation data.
 It **can** use Redux store.
 Contains other types of components;
 - **PageFragment** - is rendered by a nested route.
 It doesn't have props and uses routing hooks (e.g. `useParams`) to get its initialisation data.
 It **can** use Redux store.
 Contains other types of components, except for _Page_ components;
 - **Container** - is rendered by _Page_, _PageFragment_ .
 It uses `props` to get its initialisation data.
 It **can** use Redux store.
-Contains other types of components, except for _Page_ and _PageFragment_ components;
+Can contain other types of components, except for _Page_ and _PageFragment_ components;
 - **View** - is rendered by **any** type of component.
 It _heavily_ uses `props` to get its initialisation data.
 It **cannot** use Redux store.
 Can contain **only View** components;

 _Container_ and _View_ components might not have a suffix in their name, but they still follow the guideline above.

 ### Extensibility

 **The project intentionally overengineered** and violates KISS principle to enable possible game rule variations.
-We would avoid certain complicated solutions used in this project in other projects, because it would make maintaining real projects more complicated.
+I would avoid certain complicated solutions used in this project in other projects, because it would make maintaining real projects more complicated.

-The models and partially the Redux store and components are implemented to simplify adding:
+The models and partially the Redux store and components are implemented to simplify:
-- enable use of non-rectangular boards or boards with islands;
+- enabling use of non-rectangular boards or boards with islands;
-- not straight (e.g. non-linear) or non-rectangular ships;
+- adding not straight (e.g. non-linear) or non-rectangular ships;
-- easily enable players to continue shooting until a miss (popular in Ukraine) i.e. if user hits a ship, they can continue shooting until the first miss.
+- easily enabling players to continue shooting until a miss (a variation popular in Ukraine) i.e. if player hits a ship, they can continue shooting until the first miss.

 ### Technical Debt Control
 - All known issues, implementation and tests flaws are documented either as comments in the code or as notes and TODOs in this file;
-- TODOs in code comments stand for issues, which have a known solution, that wasn't used due different reasons explained there;
+- FIXMEs in code comments stand for issues, which have a known solution, that wasn't used due different reasons explained there;
-- TODOs in this file stand for issues, which might have or have not a solution right now and could be revisited in the future.
+- TODOs in this [README.md](./README.md) file stand for issues, which might have or have not a solution right now and could be revisited in the future.

 ### Notes

 #### Packages at [package.json](./package.json)
 - Some packages are not used.
-They were copied from our earlier projects to showcase the libraries we would be using;
+They were copied from my earlier projects to showcase the libraries I would be using.
+All the libraries were meticulously selected;
-- Not all packages are up-to-date because it might break WebPack build;
+- Not all build packages are up-to-date because it might break WebPack build;
-- We tried fixing NPM vulnerabilities, but fixing them only increases vulnerabilities;
+- I tried fixing NPM vulnerabilities, but fixing them only reveals more vulnerabilities;

 ### Unused React Features
 - Normally, the web projects need to inject server URL and other values during build.
-We didn't add config, because it is not needed.
-The type-safe config can be created from environment variables with regex [REACT_APP at /config/env.js#L61](./config/env.js#61);
+I didn't add config, because it is not needed.
+The type-safe config can be created from environment variables with regex [REACT_APP at /config/env.js#L61](./config/env.js#L61);
-- This project didn't need a custom React context, but it can be used to share state between components or other global features, e.g. authentication;
+- This project didn't need a custom React context, but React Contexts can be used to share state between components or other global features such as authentication;

 ## TODO
 - scoreboard (localstorage);
-- simple AI (no heuristics);
+- simple AI (no probabilistic heuristics to shoot an unknown cell);
 - Fix "center" ship list column rendering in @media sm - md.
-- Fix vertical alignment of "vs" and "Play" button for different length of names (the names must flex-grow, but they don't :'( ).
+- Fix vertical alignment of "vs" and "Play" button for different length of player names (the names must flex-grow, but they don't :'( ).
 - Fix "Unknown child route" on change to configuration page.

-#### Improvements:
+## Improvements:
 - Add game timer;
-- Add game history;
+- Add game turn history;
 - Add localised letter-number coordinates to the board;
-- Implement game rules:
+- Implement additional game rules:
   - continue shooting until miss;
   - add board selection between 10x10 (named 'Skirmish') and 5x5 ('Drill') boards;
   - add custom non-rectangular board with islands.
 Perhaps, different players could have different cell layout, but same amount of water.
 The name of the board would be 'Terraforming';
 - Add persisting network scoreboard;
 - Add game export (encrypt using password);
-- Make a more obscure implementation of passwords confirmation during game start.
+- Make a more secure implementation of passwords confirmation during game start.